Cash dammingCRA folio S3-F6-C1

 Make part of your mortgage tax-deductible.

-Own a rental and carry a mortgage on your home?
-There is a CRA-recognized way to gradually turn your non-deductible mortgage interest into deductible interest.
-At the top Ontario rate, every dollar made deductible is worth more than 53 cents back.
+If you own a rental and carry a mortgage on your home, there is a CRA-recognized way to gradually turn your non-deductible mortgage interest into deductible interest.
+At the top Ontario rate, every dollar you make deductible is worth more than 53 cents back.

-That interest becomes deductible.
-Borrowed money that earns rental income is deductible.
-Your debt shifts to the tax-favoured side.
+Money borrowed to earn rental income is deductible.
+Your debt quietly shifts to the tax-favoured side.

 Home mortgage